 The Business Administration degree provides a broad base education in business that is intended to extend your career options.
-It offers considerable flexibility in terms of the concentrations you may choose.
-Beyond the array of business-related concentrations (e.g., Human Resource Management, International Business, Leadership and Project Management, Operations and Supply Management), there are a variety of unique certificates, minors or course combinations (for example in Automotive, Plastics, or Fleet Management) that can be used to complete your degree.
-In addition, we encourage you to visit: http://catalog.ferris.edu/degree/MIN/ for details and information on available minor options.
-There is also an Honors variation that enables a student to complete the degree in as little as three years (including international and internship experiences.)
+The program offers considerable flexibility in terms of the concentrations you may choose to complete your degree.
+The College of Business offers a wide array of business-related concentrations such as Fleet Management, Human Resource Management, International Business, Risk Management and Insurance, Lean Systems, Leadership and Project Management, Operations and Supply Management, and Small Business & Entrepreneurship.
+There are also a variety of unique certificates, minors or course combinations that can be used to complete your degree.
+We encourage you to visit: http: www.ferris.edu/business/degrees for details and information about available minor options.

 The goals of this program are: to provide students a broad-based business education that will widen the field of start-up positions open to them upon graduation, to provide a solid undergraduate curriculum for those who intend to go to graduate school, and, finally, to establish a foundation for long-term career flexibility in a fast paced and ever changing competitive world.
 To these ends, the Business Administration Degree Program incorporates a combination of core business courses and application-oriented courses, concentrations that allow students to pursue specific areas of interest, internship opportunities, active student engagement opportunities, and faculty with real world experience.

 Faculty combine corporate, consulting and academic experience to deliver the course content in practical and applied ways that effectively prepare students for their future careers in business.
 Courses on topics such as Management Metrics and Decision Making, Negotiations, and Cases on Strategy give students critical thinking and business skills that are invaluable in the workplace.